khedoros/uw-engine/README.md

 - The XMI format and format of the \*.ad file were gleaned from the AIL 2.0 (aka Miles Sound System 2.0) documentation and source code.
 - I'm using a C++ port of Robson Cozenday's Java OPL3 emulator, which was distributed under an LGPL 2.1+ license
 - I also include some code from MAME, which I acquired through one of the Doom engine implementations (don't remember which one).
-I don't think that I actually *use* their OPL3 code, but I'm using their interface to Cozenday's emulator, and I think that it was that project which ported it to C++.
+I don't actually use their OPL3 code itself, but I'm using their interface to Cozenday's emulator, and I think that same Doom engine project is where it got ported to C++.
 - I'm actually not completely happy with my current sequencing code; the output doesn't sound perfectly like the music in the original game.
 There are some sour notes, and some MIDI control commands that I ignore (FOR loops, velocity on start and stop, probably some others like pitch bends).
 For that reason, I'm currently working on porting the original AIL2 C+ASM code into modern-ish C++.
 The whole audio subsystem will be put into its own shared library.
 Eventually, it'll be configurable to output to an included OPL3 emulator (operating in OPL2 mode, since that's what the game supports), or to talk to the MUNT emulator for Roland music and sound effects.

 ###Sound Effects